brclar15/thesis/notes/progressReport.md

 - look at lexical overlap between Proclus, Apollodorus, and Tabula
 - look at episodes by persNames
 - see what the Iliadic scholia say about episode divisions
+- compare depictions of episodes on the other Tabulae Iliacae
+	- compare them to the action in Proclus and Apollodorus as well
+- compare the text of Proclus and Apollodrus, as well as the testimonia found in West's *Ancient Greek Fragments* and his book

 #Thesis Writing#